 Understand the DAT in 6 Steps

 If a dental career is what you are interested in, you need to know that taking the DAT or the Dental Admission Test is a must on your part.
 It serves as a kind of basis on which the medical school can decide whether you will be able to succeed in the dental course that you have selected.
 If you are able to obtain a high score, then you will have better chances of getting admission in the college of your choice.
 On the other hand, if you are unable to get a good result then your application may be rejected.
 Thus, it is vital that you do not just know about this test but also understand what it is about.
 Only when you truly understand the examination, will you be able to score high in it.
-The DAT exams can either make your break your career as a dentist, so make sure that you are preparing for the same in the best possible manner.
+This exam can either make or break your career as a dentist, so make sure that you are preparing for the same in the best possible manner.